DLR-Institute-of-Future-Fuels/gaspype/examples/soec_syngas.md

 The high oxygen partial pressure at the inlet is in reality lower.
-The assumption that gas inter-diffusion in the flow direction is slower than the gas velocity does not hold this very high gradient.
+The assumption that gas inter-diffusion in the flow direction is slower than the gas velocity does not hold at this very high gradient.
 However often the oxygen partial pressure is still to high to prevent oxidation of the cell/electrode.
 This can be effectively prevented by recycling small amounts of the output gas.